6.00 Special Travel

 - Lodging: Actual cost of lodging in Cambridge area hotels as documented by the itemized receipts.
 Use of MIT's local preferred hotels and extended stay facilities is strongly encouraged.

 - Transportation: Current prevailing IRS mileage reimbursement rate or the cost of public transportation, as used.
+The 2018 rate is 54.5 cents per mile.

 - Food: Actual cost of meals.